isomerpages/moe-cedargirlssec/_centre-for-social-innovation/Nexus/Outstanding Student Projects.md

 <tr>
 <td>&nbsp;</td>
 <td>Description of Project</td>
 <td>HYPERKS was created to help teenagers with ADHD who are aware of their condition but are unaware of how to manage it due to their hyperactivity.
 ADHD is an invisible disability that is often overlooked, thus the group wanted to use this opportunity to shed light on the ADHD community.
-HYPERKS aims to help teenagers with ADHD focus better via 3 main components – Productivity, Health and Community.Productivity breaks down complex tasks into more manageable steps, transferring them to a tasklist which can be checked off once completed.
+HYPERKS aims to help teenagers with ADHD focus better via 3 main components – Productivity, Health and Community.<br><br>
+	Productivity breaks down complex tasks into more manageable steps, transferring them to a tasklist which can be checked off once completed.
 Health consists of meditation and exercises, providing an avenue for these teens to channel their excess energy and enhance their overall well-being.
 Community consists of avatars and a reward system to incentivise these teens to continue using our app, serving as a motivation to complete tasks/ exercises.&nbsp;</td>
 </tr>
 <tr>
 <td>&nbsp;</td>
-<td>Pictures&nbsp;</td>
-<td>[if gte vml 1]&gt;[endif] [if !vml][endif] [if gte vml 1] [endif] [if !vml][endif]&lt;/span [if gte vml 1]&gt; [endif] [if !vml][endif] [if gte vml 1] [endif] [if !vml][endif]&lt;/span</td>
+<td></td>
+<td> </td>
 </tr>
 <tr>
 <td>&nbsp;</td>